Published: 16 July 2021

 Co-author, Prof. Jonathan Van Tam, Deputy Chief Medical Officer for England said:

 “The ISARIC/CO-CIN study was set up at very short notice in March 2020.
 Ever since it has delivered a steady stream of high-quality data to the UK’s SAGE committee and the Department for Health and Social Care on patients hospitalised with SARS-CoV-2 infection.
 The project has also produced a series of highly important peer-reviewed science papers which have been heavily cited and are of benefit to scientists worldwide.
-This is another example of how with support from the UK’s National Institute for Health Research, the NHS has delivered high quality clinical science studies at pace.”
+This is another example of how with support from the UK’s NIHR, the NHS has delivered high quality clinical science studies at pace.”

-The study was jointly funded by the National Institute for Health Research (NIHR) and UK Research and Innovation, while delivery of the study was supported by the NIHR Clinical Research Network and 302 UK hospitals.
+The study was jointly funded by the NIHR and UK Research and Innovation, while delivery of the study was supported by the NIHR Clinical Research Network and 302 UK hospitals.

 It was conducted by researchers from University of Edinburgh, University of Liverpool, University of Sheffield, University of Glasgow, University of Oxford, Public Health England, University of Nottingham, Department of Health and Social Care, and Imperial College London.